chinamike65/hugo-tuolesi/content/book1/book1en.md

 Without the Speech Blessing Mantra, it is very difficult to recite mantras to achieve success.

-If you don't have the Speech Blessing Mantrag, when you recite a mantra, there will be a lot of things that block the ability of the mantra.
+If you don't have the Speech Blessing Mantra, when you recite a mantra, there will be a lot of things that block the ability of the mantra.

 For example, eating animal tongues will block the ability to chant mantras for a lifetime; eating garlic will block the ability to chant seven-day mantras; eating onions and leeks will block the ability to chant three-day mantras; eating radishes will block the ability to chant mantras for three days.
 Blocks the ability to chant mantras for a day; there is also a kind of grass, which is called "Zhaji" in Tibetan and "nettle" in Chinese.

 Eating this grass also hinders the ability to chant mantras for a lifetime.

-Another example: We often accidentally blow with our mouths (blow fire, blow out candles, etc.), which will eliminate the ability to chant a spell a little bit.
+Another example: We often accidentally blow with our mouths (blow fire, blow out candles, etc.), which will eliminate the ability to chant a mantra a little bit.

-If you practice the Speech Blessing Mantra, it will block all these obstacles.
+If you practice the Speech Blessing Mantra, it will clear all these obstacles.

-Not only does it help us block out obstacles, but it also increases the merits of our mantras by a million times.
+Not only does it help us clear obstacles, but it also increases the merits of our mantras by a million times.

 If the Speech Blessing Mantra is cultivated well, gossip will become a mantra.